jcaroval/Master-thesis/HPC-log.md

 <h1>6. pixy</h1>

-This pipeline continues from section 5.13 with the sorted and mapped BAM files.
+This pipeline continues from step 5.13 with the sorted and mapped BAM files.

 <h2>6.1 Create bam-list for the EPT</h2>